celiosantosjr/BEAF/README.md

 other two cases), from your main folder to the file itself (example: home/usr/Desktop/BEAF-master/R1_trimmed.fastq.gz).
 On the fourth column (R2), in the case of paired end files, you must give the complete path to the second file (R2), as explained above.
 For interleaved files, use 'NA' instead.
-On the fifth column (Ref), use the name of the reference genome file (not compressed and in fasta format) or protein/gene databank file in the Reference_seqs folder (this first database should be less specific and be composed by a large number of sequences, helping program to identify besides highly homologous reads, less homologous ones too).
+On the fifth column (Ref), use the name of the reference genome file (not compressed and in fasta format) or protein/gene databank file in the Reference folder (this first database should be less specific and be composed by a large number of sequences, helping program to identify besides highly homologous reads, less homologous ones too).
 If there will be a Reference for protein/gene databanks, you can use a UDB file instead of fasta.
-On the sixth column (SubRef), use the name of the folder containing subreferences for protein/gene families, which should be placed inside the Reference_seqs folder as well.
-For proteins and genes, subreferences are a requirement: if you do not wish to use one, simply copy the reference fasta file and use it as subreference (placing it inside a folder containing only that file, inside the Reference_seqs folder, and indicating that folder as your subreference).
-If using genome, simply use 'NA' instead.
+On the sixth column (SubRef), use the path to the folder containing subreferences for protein/gene families, if any.
+If using genome, use 'NA' instead.
 On the seventh column (Out), use the desired name for the output folder generated from that file (example: Metaspot1_Ecoli).
 Don't use spaces nor slashes in the name.
 Be careful to not leave any empty lines in final file.